yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 See also [What happens if you change the old API Gateway installation after running export?](/docs/apim_installation/apigw_upgrade/upgrade_faq/#what-happens-if-you-change-the-old-api-gateway-installation-after-running-export)

-#### Check that ext/lib customizations in the old installation are compatible
+#### Task 4 - Check that ext/lib customizations in the old installation are compatible

 If you have customizations (for example, third-party JAR files) in the `ext/lib` directory of your old API Gateway installation, the `sysupgrade` command copies any third-party JARs to the new installation.
 However, you must verify that all third-party JARs are compatible with API Gateway 7.7.

 Before you upgrade, you should confirm that any third-party JARs are not already present in the new installation under directory `apigateway/system/lib`.
 You should also test any custom JARs to ensure that they work correctly in API Gateway 7.7.

-#### Upgrade API Gateway Analytics version 7.4.0 or later
+#### Task 5 - Upgrade API Gateway Analytics version 7.4.0 or later

 If you are using API Gateway Analytics version 7.4.0 or later, you can upgrade API Gateway Analytics before you run the `sysupgrade` command.
 For more information, see [Upgrade API Gateway Analytics](/docs/apim_installation/apigw_upgrade/upgrade_analytics/).

 If you are using a metrics database with API Manager and not API Gateway Analytics, see [Upgrade your metrics database for API Manager](/docs/apim_installation/apigw_upgrade/upgrade_metrics/).

-#### Identify components and configuration requiring manual upgrade steps
+#### Task 6 - Identify components and configuration requiring manual upgrade steps

 Not all components and configuration from earlier API Gateway versions can be upgraded automatically with the `sysupgrade` command.
 However, you can upgrade these items manually.